ajtulloch/LaTeX2Markdown/README.txt

 ::

-    python latex2markdown.py path/to/latex/file path/to/output/markdown/file
+    python -m latex2markdown path/to/latex/file path/to/output/markdown/file

-For example, to compile the example LaTeX document, call
+For example, to compile a LaTeX file ``sample.tex`` into a Markdown file ``sample.md``, call

 ::

-    python latex2markdown.py examples/latex_sample.tex markdown_example.tex
+    python -m latex2markdown sample.tex sample.md

-To use it within a Python script, use it as follows:
+To use it within a Python script (to extend it, modify output, etc.), you can use it as follows:

 ::